 While you stretch one side of your wrist, you need to strengthen the other.

 To do so, Occhipinti recommends exercises like wrist extension curls (hold light weights and draw the backs of your hands to the backs of your forearms).

 You can also try resisted finger expansions, starting in a fist and extending your fingers as far as comfortable.
 For resistance, try a rubber band, stretchy hair band or searching online for finger extension bands.
 The latter are the most user-friendly option and won’t slip or fling off your fingers mid-rep.

-5. Grab Dumbbells.
+5. Grab dumbbells.

 Perform troublesome movements with your hands gripping the handles of two vertically positioned dumbbells, Becourtney recommends.
 Other options include parallel bars and pushup handles.

-For example, when setting up for plank, set two dumbbells or bars on the floor, spread shoulder-width apart with the grips running the same direction as your body.
+For example, when setting up for a plank, set two dumbbells or bars on the floor, spread shoulder-width apart with the grips running the same direction as your body.
 With straight arms, grab both handles and then step your feet back.
 Ensure the equipment is either heavy enough or creates enough friction against the floor so that it won’t move mid-exercise.

 More from U.S. News

 How to Ease Wrist Pain During Pushups and Other Floor Exercises originally appeared on usnews.com